charles-uno/charles-uno.github.io/_drafts/2021-12-25-guns-germs-steel.md

 Agriculture is incredibly important to the development of technology.
 Farming allows greater population density than hunter-gathering, and also frees up resources for art, science, and politics.

-Starting 13000 years ago, around the end of the last ice age.
-Anatomically modern humans are widespread across the globe, including islands like New Guinea.
-Warming climate coincides with growing human populations.
-Large wild animals become less plentiful due to a combination of climate and hunting.
 Climate becomes more friendly to wild cereals, especially in mediterranean areas.

 fertile crescent is the largest and most varied mediterranean biome on the planet. no surprise that the most (and best) grasses would evolve there.